OctopusDeploy/blog/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 - A [GitHub account](https://www.github.com).
 - At least one Linux deployment target.
-- An Azure subscription that you have access to.
+- An Azure subscription.
 - An Azure Account set up in Octopus Deploy.

 ## Why Pulumi and Octopus Deploy?

 Pulumi is a multi-language cloud development platform that lets you use programming languages (Go, C#, Python, TypeScript, JavaScript, F#, VB) to build cloud services.
 Whether you want to build virtual machines, networks, or serverless implementations, and literally anything else, Pulumi has you covered.

-For each language that Pulumi supports, there is an SDK available that you can use to interact with different cloud services.
+For each language that Pulumi supports, there's an SDK available that you can use to interact with different cloud services.
 For example, the Azure SDK will allow you to create a resource group.

 With Pulumi you can write the code to create the infrastructure, and then use Octopus to deploy the code.

-Octopus Deploy has community steps that you can use to run Pulumi projects on both Windows and Linux deployment targets, which should cover any environment you need to work in.
+Octopus Deploy has community steps that you can use to run Pulumi projects on both Windows and Linux servers, which should cover any environment you need to work in.

 ## Configuring a Pulumi project